Good and evil: Zoroastrianism

-In the originally Persian religion of Zoroastrianism, the world is a battle ground between the god Ahura Mazda (also called Ormazd) and the malignant spirit Angra Mainyu (also called Ahriman).
-The final resolution of the struggle between good and evil was supposed to occur on a day of Judgement, in which all beings that have lived will be led across a bridge of fire, and those who are evil will be cast down forever.
-In Afghan belief, angels and saints are beings sent to help us achieve the path towards goodness.
+In the originally Persian religion of Zoroastrianism, the world is a battle ground between the God Ahura Mazda (also called Ormazd) and the malignant spirit Angra Mainyu (also called Ahriman).
+The final resolution of the struggle between good and evil was supposed to occur on a Day of Judgement, in which all beings that have lived will be led across a bridge of fire, and those who are evil will be cast down forever.
+In Afghan belief, angels (yazata) and saints are beings sent to help us achieve the path towards goodness.

 Descriptive, meta-ethical, and normative fields

 It is possible to treat the essential theories of value by the use of a philosophical and academic approach.
 In properly analyzing theories of value, everyday beliefs are not only carefully catalogued and described, but also rigorously analyzed and judged.

 There are at least two basic ways of presenting a theory of value, based on two different kinds of questions: